 Read this book: Whole Foods For Seniors by Kathleen O’Bannon, CNC

-In addition there are anti-aging nutrition.
+In addition there is anti-aging nutrition.
 This type of nutrition is good at any age and can grow biologically younger.
 More on this below in the recommended section.

 Health Tips for growing older:

-3) Don’t drink alcohol: Or at least never drink more than two drinks and don’t drink everyday.
+4) Don’t drink alcohol: Or at least never drink more than two drinks and don’t drink every day.
 Give your liver a rest.
 Your liver has to work hard to clear alcohol, medications and environmental pollutants from the body.
+See Alcohol

-4) Drink two antioxidant herb teas a day.
-If you’re a heavy coffee drinker, consider replacing two cups with a herb tea.
+6) Drink two antioxidant herb teas a day.
+If you’re a heavy coffee drinker, consider replacing two cups with an herb tea.
 Oregano, Rosemary, bee balm, lemon balm (also known as melissa), peppermint, sage, spearmint, savory and thyme have significant levels of antioxidants.

 Whether you feel that the brain is part of you and your personality, or believe that you are an immortal spirit and the brain is a portal between you and the physical universe around you, the brain is an important organ.